FAQs: Competency Assessment Supplement

 You may complete the CAS in English or French.

-Please notify CNO in writing if you do not want to participate in the CAS or take the Education Pathway.
+Please notify CNO in writing if you do not want to participate in the CAS or take the education pathway.
 You can either withdraw your application or submit it for review to the Registration Committee.

-The Committee may decide
+The Committee may:

 Notify CNO in writing that you want to withdraw your application.
-CNO will confirm to you, through the online portal, that your application has been closed.
+CNO will confirm to you through the online portal that your application has been closed.

 Writing the CAS